AdobeDocs/advertising.en/help/dsp/inventory/deal-id-inbox-about.md

 <!-- MC: I'm not sure where I got the following.
 Is this currently true? -->
 >[!NOTE]
 >
->For programmatic guaranteed deals through [!DNL Google Authorized Buyers], you must deliver on at least 90% of your budget or your account will lose access to [!DNL Google] deals in the [!UICONTROL Deal ID inbox].
+>For programmatic guaranteed deals through [!DNL Google Authorized Buyers], you must deliver on at least 90% of your budget or your account loses access to [!DNL Google] deals in the [!UICONTROL Deal ID inbox].

 ## Implementing the [!UICONTROL Deal ID Inbox]

 To receive your deals in the [!UICONTROL Deal ID inbox], your SSP accounts must map your organization's DSP account to your SSP account.
-DSP will share the organization's account names with the relevant SSPs.
+DSP can share the organization's account names with the relevant SSPs.
 Contact your Adobe Account Team for instructions.

 During deal negotiations, tell the publisher to send the deal to your buyer instead of to the parent DSP account.
 The deal identifier may be a name or an ID, depending on the SSP.